This document introduces the sharding solution provided by Data Migration, its background, design details, and sharding DDL restrictions.

 When the following operations are executed, the row data and columns cannot match according to the binlog logic.

-ALTER TABLE order_0 ADD COLUMN nameand is synchronized to
+ALTER TABLE order_0 ADD COLUMN nameand is replicated to

 INSERT INTO order_1 VALUES(12).